jimbateson7/jamesbateson.co.uk/src/articles/accessibility-for-content-authors.md

 ## Not a blame game

-First off, this is certinaly not a finger pointing excerise at content authors.
-They often have lots of content to create, add and edit on a daily basis.
+First off, and importantly, this is not a finger pointing exercise at content authors.
+They often have lots of content to create, add and edit on a daily basis, deadlines to meet and with little or no support.
 It may be that the tools they have to do this are not suitable, or training on these tools has not been sufficient.

 There are also many content authors out there that are following accessibility best practices and upholding these standards across their teams.